dheivii/blinkit_dashboard_PowerBI/README.md

 - Sales performance by outlet size and type.
 - Average ratings of products and outlets.
 - Relationship between outlet establishment year and sales.
+- [View the Dashboard]

+## 🛠️ Process Steps

+**1.Data Cleaning:**
+- Cleaned the Blinkit dataset by removing duplicates, handling missing values, and formatting columns for consistency.
+**Exploratory Data Analysis (EDA):**
+- Analyzed key metrics like total sales, average sales, outlet size, and ratings using Power BI’s built-in tools and visualizations.
+**Dashboard Creation:**
+- Created an interactive Power BI dashboard using features like slicers, bar charts, line graphs, and maps to visualize sales trends and outlet performance.
+**Insights & Recommendations:**
+- Provided actionable insights on sales trends, outlet performance, and factors influencing success, such as outlet type and establishment year, to enhance business strategy.